Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Examples of Calabi--Yau algebras

 \subsection{Ore extensions}

 Let $R$ be an algebra, let $\rho \in \Aut_\kk(R)$, and let $\delta$ be a $\rho$-derivation of $R$, so

 The \emph{Ore extension} $A=R[t;\rho,\delta]$ is the algebra generated over $R$ by $t$ with relations $tr=\rho(r)t + \delta(r)$ for all $r \in R$.
-If $R$ is twisted graded Calabi-Yau of dimension $d$, then by \cite[Theorem 3.3]{LWW2}, $A$ is twisted graded Calabi-Yau of dimension $d+1$.
+If $R$ is twisted graded Calabi--Yau of dimension $\dimd$, then by \cite[Theorem 3.3]{LWW2}, $A$ is twisted graded Calabi--Yau of dimension $\dimd+1$.
 Moreover, the Nakayama automorphism of $A$ is related to that of $R$.
-We refer to \cite{GR1,LWW2} for more details.
-We remark here only the computational tools necessary for our analysis.
+We refer to \cite{GR1,LWW2} for more details and remark here only the computational tools necessary for our analysis.